lyaguxafrog/jam/docs/contributing.md

 ```

 ### Branches
-The project has two main branches:
+The project has one main branche:
-* `stable` - Stable code of the latest release
+* `master` - Stable code of the latest release
-* `develop` - Code ready for release at any moment

-All branches are created from `develop` and adhere to strict branch naming:
+All branches are created from `master` and adhere to strict branch naming:

 * New feature: `feature/<id-issue-if-it-is>-<pair-words-about-feature>`
 * Bug fixes: `fix/<id-issue-if-it-is>-<pair-words-about-bug>`